Gabann/APIDEX/README.md

 ## Roadmap

-- [ ] Rework UI, make something more modern and eye pealing like [this](https://tyradex.vercel.app/dex)
+- [ ] Rework UI, make something more modern and eye pleasing like [this](https://tyradex.vercel.app/dex)
 - [ ] Add a way to update the local storage if the API data changes

 [//]: # (    - [ ] Nested Feature)